nrwl/nx/docs/generated/cli/print-affected.md

 Type: string

-Select the subset of the returned json document (e.g., --selected=projects)
+Select the subset of the returned json document (e.g., --select=projects)

 ### skip-nx-cache